A Wentzville field guide to getting better

 You did the responsible thing: saw a doctor, took the medication, waited.
 And the fog has not lifted.
 Here is what “treatment-resistant” really means, why it says nothing about you, and the steps that come next.

-Read the guide →Common questions
+Read the guide →

-Why this site exists
+Why this guide exists

 Written for neighbors, not for nobody in particular.